 - 18 or 19 years of age and studying a Further Education course that is at least 12 hours of study per week and lasts at least 3 months (e.g. Foundation Diploma in Art and Design)

-- Studying a course that is at least 21 hours of study per week and lasts at least 1 year.
-This does not include Presessional Academic English Preparation courses.
+- Any age and studying a course that is at least 21 hours of study per week and lasts at least 1 year.
+This includes all of UAL's full-time BA, BSc, Integrated Masters and MA courses, but it does not include Presessional Academic English Preparation courses.

 For a full list of people who are exempt from paying Council Tax visit www.gov.uk/council-tax/who-has-to-pay.

 Your council will not accept that you are exempt from paying Council Tax until you tell them.
 You can do this by providing them with a personalised Council Tax exemption letter/certificate from UAL.
 Once you have your letter/certificate, provide it to your council using the method(s) shown on your council's website.
 To find your council website visit www.gov.uk/find-your-local-council.

 If your exemption is linked to your age, you will also need to provide evidence of your date of birth using a separate document, e.g. a copy of your passport.

 You can get your Council Tax exemption letter/certificate after you have enrolled on your course using one of these methods:

 Most students can get a Council Tax exemption letter online.

 Current, enrolled undergraduate (e.g. BA) and postgraduate students can download, save and print a personalised Council Tax exemption letter from their My Personal Details account.
 You can also update your address and other contact details in UAL’s student records using this system.